RSGallery2/RSG2_Gallery_Component/README.md

 # RSGallery2_Component
 RSGallery2 is one of several gallery extensions/components for the well known CMS Joomla!

+**!!!
+2021.06.03: This attempt was not succesful as it did not fulfil the need of J!4 code matching J3.0!!!**
+The developer may be wrong here but this was the found state when starting coding for J3.10

+So **RSGallery2** will upgrade directly inside J4!x

 <hr>

 # This branch b_j_3_10_compatibility_layer:

-The code attempts to pave the way to more or less smooth trnaisition to joomla!4x version
+The code attempts to pave the way to more or less smooth transition to joomla!4x version

 **!!!
 Attention: Breaking changes !!!**